chef-js/core/README.md

 designed for **node** written in **typescript**, with **tests**

+- [chef-express](https://npmjs.com/package/chef-express) — just a webserver with cache and 404s fallback to index
+- [chef-socket](https://npmjs.com/package/chef-socket) — like above, but with socket.io plugin capabilities
+- [chef-uws](https://npmjs.com/package/chef-uws) — like above, but instead of express and socket.io it uses uWebSockets.js

 ## Running

 Depending on variant you need, check readme of relevant npm package